mjcleme/firebase/README.md

 # firebase tutorial
 For this tutorial we will build a simple angular chat application

 1. Set up your firebase account at https://firebase.google.com/.
 You should be able to login using your google account.
 Go to the console and create a new project called "chat".
-When you go to the project, you will see a option to "Add Firebase to your web app".
+When you go to the project, you will see a option to "Add Firebase to your web app" with a "</>".
 Select this option and it will give you a block of code to add to your firebase application.
 2. Create an express application to host your files (express firebase)
 2. Create an angular front end with a form and a place to list existing chats (public/index.html).
   ```html